karuna24s/FlaskApp/NOTES.md

 1. Setup Flask in app.py
 2. Create a homepage using Bootstrap and import render_template
 3. Create a signup homepage
-   - Setting Up the Database using MySQL
+   - Setting up the database using MySQL
     1. Create Database
     2. Create Table
     3. Create Stored Procedure
+   - Create a signup interface
+    1. Create signup.html file